Buddhism and Interreligious Understanding

 Subject Overview

-The subject focuses on a theory of religion, spirituality, and interfaith dialogue.
-It outlines the foundations of religious studies, then proceeds with an examination of fundamental issues in the co-development of the major world religions, including Christianity, Islam, Hinduism, and Buddhism from a comparative and interfaith perspective.
-In the theoretical component the major methodological approaches will be presented and examined, and in the practical part readings of key texts related to the subject outline, will be discussed in the context of modern societal problems such as economic, political and gender issues, and approaches to conflict resolution and peace.
-Additionally, the subject aims to investigate the role and future of religion and interfaith dialogue in our globalized world.
-Students will also explore how Buddhist perspectives could inform and contribute to contemporary interfaith dialogue.
+The subject focuses on the study of religion, spirituality and interfaith dialogue.
+Firstly, it presents secularisation processes and outlines the foundations of religious studies.
+It then proceeds with an examination of fundamental issues in the history and development of major world religions, including Christianity, Islam, Hinduism and Buddhism from a comparative and interfaith perspective.
+Readings of relevant key texts will be discussed in the context of modern and historical societal problems, as well as approaches to conflict resolution and peace.
+The subject will explore major methodological approaches in religious studies, including the main features of contemporary feminist and decolonial theories in the study of religions.
+Additionally, the subject aims to investigate the role and future of religion and interfaith dialogue in our globalised world.
+Students will explore how Buddhist perspectives could inform and contribute to contemporary interfaith dialogue.

 Learning Outcomes

-- Demonstrate an understanding of the historical preconditions for interfaith dialogue within a comparative religious and theoretical framework.
+- Demonstrate an understanding of the historical foundations of religious studies, including secularisation, within a comparative religious framework.

 Assessments